Signs Your Cat Is In Heat: 8 Clear Behaviors (And What to Do)

 When It Might Not Be Heat (Red Flags That Need a Vet)

-• Note what you’re seeing (blood vs clear discharge, how often she urinates, appetite).
+• Write down what you see (blood vs. clear mucus, odor, how often she urinates, appetite, vomiting, energy).

-• Call your vet and describe the signs—especially if urination looks painful or you see blood.
+• Call your vet and describe the signs clearly—especially blood or painful urination.

 Conclusion: What to Do When Your Cat Is in Heat (Estrus)